citp/privacy-policy-historical/l/lo/lov/lovehoney.co.uk.md

 • With your permission, to notify you of products or special offers that may be of interest to you

-We do not sell or otherwise share your information with any third party.
-We use your information exclusively as stated within this Policy.

 We may share your personal information with members of Lovehoney's group, which means our subsidiaries, our ultimate holding company and its subsidiaries.

 If we sell or buy any business or assets, we may disclose such information to the prospective seller or buyer of such business or assets as may reasonably be required.

-Our site may contain links to other web sites that are not owned or operated by us.
+Our site may contain links to other websites that are not owned or operated by us.
 We do not control, recommend or endorse and are not responsible for these sites or their content, products, services or privacy policies.
 Please refer to the privacy policy of the third party web site for guidance on the operation, function and management of that web site.
 You should also independently assess the authenticity of any website which appears or claims that it is one of our sites (including those linked to through an email).

 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

-Unfortunately, the transmission of information via the Internet may not be completely secure.
+Unfortunately, the transmission of information via the internet may not be completely secure.
 Although we will do our best to protect your personal information, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to prevent unauthorised access.

-Any changes we may make to our privacy policy in the future will be posted on this page and, where appropriate, notified to you by e-mail.
+Any changes we may make to our privacy policy in the future will be posted on this page and, where appropriate, notified to you by email.
 Please check back frequently to see any updates or changes to our privacy policy and how they affect you.

 The Data Protection Act (the "Act") has various provisions which ensure that any person who has access to your personal information must comply with strict rules.